Real Bread Campaign complaint upheld by the Advertising Standards Authority.

-The Real Bread Campaign is part of the UK charity Sustain: the alliance for better food and farming.
-The Campaign supports the baking of more Real Bread and encourages people to eat more locally produced loaves.
+The Real Bread Campaign is run by the UK charity Sustain: the alliance for better food and farming.
+The Campaign supports the baking of more Real Bread and encourages people to eat more locally-produced loaves.
 People wanting genuinely fresh Real Bread, support members of their own local communities and to help keep our high streets alive can search the Real Bread Finder on the Campaign's website.

 In March 2010, the Real Bread Campaign published 'Are Supermarket Bloomers Pants?' a report which revealed that almost no loaves produced by the in-store bakeries of six major supermarket chains met even the Campaign's basic Real Bread criterion of being produced without artificial additives and that many were re-baked, rather than freshly baked.

-For more information on the Campaign, please contact Chris Young on: firstname.lastname@example.org or 0203 5596 777
+For more information on the Campaign, please contact Chris Young.

 Notes to editors: